mindspore-lab/models/research/huawei-noah/D3/readme.md

 python run.py
 ```

-Ensure that all the dependencies are installed and the dataset is putted under path `./data/` before running the project.
+Ensure that all the dependencies are installed and the dataset is put under path `./data/` before running the project.